My name’s Tomás Sánchez Criado (@tscriado) and I am an anthropologist with specialisation in STS.

 Previous career and research experience

 – 2014-2015.
 Lecturer in Social Sciences at the Psychology and Educational Sciences Department of the Open University of Catalonia in Barcelona, Spain.
 Member of STS-b (Barcelona Science & Technology Studies) research group at the Open University of Catalonia.

 – 2012-2014: Postdoctoral project “Participatory experiences in the design of independent living technologies & services” (funded by the Alliance 4 Universities at Universitat Autònoma de Barcelona, Spain): An ethnographic research project on different practices of participatory & collaborative design for ‘independent living’ and urban accessibility, taking part as a member of the “En torno a la silla” design collective.
 Part of the Spanish National R&D programme 2011-2014 “Political Action of Groups Concerned with the Promotion of Independent Living in Spain (EXPDEM)” (CSO2011-29749-C02-02) research project.
 Member of STS-b (Barcelona Science & Technology Studies) research group at the Universitat Autònoma de Barcelona.

 – 2007-2012.
-PhD in Social Anthropology (cum laude) at Universidad Autónoma de Madrid, Spain.
+PhD in Social Anthropology (cum laude, highest distinction in Spain) at Universidad Autónoma de Madrid, Spain.
 Title: “The logics of telecare: The fabrication of ‘connected autonomy’ in telecare for older people“.
 The result of an ethnographic project on home telecare devices for older people in the region of Madrid (Spain), in which I focused on the practices of implementation and use of such devices & services through which certain articulations of ‘users’ as well as care relations and spaces emerged out.
 Made thanks to a FPU-UAM 2007-2011 PhD scholarship, and under the auspices of the following research projects: FP7 “Ethical Frameworks for Telecare Technologies for older people at home (EFORTT)“; and Spanish National R&D programme 2008-2011 “Technology and attention to dependence: An analysis of the psychosocial effects of telecare’s implementation” (CSO2008-06308-C02-01/SOCI).